A-Klaber/project_fin/README.md

   * Andrew: Square
   * Christianna: Triangle
   * Bethany: X
-- Communication is maintained on slack
+- Communication is maintained on Slack

 #### technology
 - Data cleaning and analysis will be done via Jupyter
 - Database will be hosted on postgres